 Brewing Guide: AeroPress

-The best new coffee maker around!
-It's our roasters' go-to in the morning (and he never goes camping without it!)
-It is actually a new kind of coffee press that easily allows you to combine three of the most ideal conditions to make a low-acid, non-bitter delicious cup of coffee.
+One of the best and easiest coffee makers around!
+It's our roasters' go-to in the morning, and he never goes camping without it!
+It is actually a new kind of coffee press that easily allows you to combine three of the most ideal conditions to make a low-acid, non-bitter, delicious cup of coffee.
 This clean cup of coffee is great for any origin or blend, as it allows true flavors to shine through.
 It works well with a wide range of ratios as well, and is great for travel and camping.
 It's robust like a French Press, but smoother.

-For brewing, we prefer to use The Inverted Method on AeroPress brewers:
+For brewing, we prefer to use The Inverted Method:

 You Will Need: